joannafesalbon02/ragfood/README.md

 These tests confirm that the RAG system can successfully retrieve and generate responses using the enhanced food dataset.

----

 # Screenshots

-Screenshots of the RAG system answering queries are included in the **screenshots folder** to demonstrate successful system operation and testing.
+Screenshots of the RAG system answering queries are included in the **screenshots images** to demonstrate successful system operation and testing.

-Example screenshots include:
+Example screenshots:

 ---